Ellen White (footballer): England

 At the 2019 Women's World Cup, White scored in England's opening game against Scotland, before scoring twice in England's final group stage game against Japan.
 She scored her fourth of the tournament in the round of 16 match against Cameroon, and later scored her fifth in a 3–0 quarter final win over Norway.
-In the semi-final match against the USA, White scored the equaliser before having a second goal disallowed by video assistant referee (VAR).
+In the semi-final match against the United States, White scored the equaliser before having a second goal disallowed by video assistant referee (VAR).
 She also won a penalty for England; however, the penalty was not converted and England were beaten by the holders – losing 2–1.
 Her performance during the tournament has been compared with that of Harry Kane's World Cup performance due to their similar goal scoring record.
 England finished in fourth place, losing to Sweden 2–1 in the third place play-off; although, White had a goal ruled out for handball by VAR.
 White ended the tournament as joint top goalscorer with six goals, with that, she became England women's all-time top World Cup goalscorer and was awarded the Bronze Boot—as she recorded fewer assists than Silver and Golden Boot winners Alex Morgan and Megan Rapinoe respectively.

 On her return to the national team following a three month long injury, White scored in a 2–1 defeat to Germany at Wembley Stadium.
-The game attracted a record crowd for a Lioness's game of 77,768.
+The game attracted a record crowd for a Lioness' game of 77,768.

 During England's first game of 2021, and first in 11 months, White scored a hat-trick in a 6–0 thrashing of Northern Ireland.

-White made her 100th cap for England against Austria on 27 November 2021 and scored the only goal in a 1–0 win, continuing England's one hundred percent winning run in qualification for the 2023 FIFA World Cup.
+White made her 100th cap for England against Austria on 27 November 2021 and scored the only goal in a 1–0 win, continuing England's one hundred percent winning run in qualification for the 2023 FIFA Women's World Cup.
 The following game, White became England's all time record goals scorer, scoring a hat-trick in a 20–0 defeat of Latvia.
 The game was a multi-record breaking game as four players scored a hat-trick for the first time in an England game and was the largest victory for both men's and women's senior England sides, surpassing the women's team's 2005 13–0 win against Hungary and the men's 1882 13–0 win against Ireland.